-Advances are included in the internal balances on the Statement of Net Assets.
+Advances are included in the internal balances on the Government-wide Statement of Net Position.

 Transfers

 Transfers are used to move funding for capital projects, lease payments or debt service, subsidies of various County operations, and re-allocations of special revenues.
 The following schedule briefly summarizes the County's transfer activity (in thousands):